pestphp/website/source/docs/guides/phpunit.md

 uses(TestCase::class, DatabaseMigrations::class)->in('Feature');
 ```

-Let's update our test was we no longer need those `uses`:
+Let's cleanup our test, now that we no longer need those local `uses`:
 ```php
 <?php